- A Well-Laid Plan

 Throughout the summer, I had started several drafts of a scathing letter to my French teacher, but each time, I had lost steam.
 I loved her a lot.
 I couldn't be that mad.
 In fact, I kind of even understood where she was coming from on some level, since no one knew better than me how obsessed with her I had been.
 I had tried to hide it and act normal, but in the end, I had freaked her out, no doubt.
-But still, in light of how close we had been, I was flailing for the complete lack of closure.
+But still, I was flailing for the complete lack of closure.
 The interior space which her attentions had occupied was now a howling vacuum, and I could find no peace.

 I finally managed to write something I thought was decent, and in a moment of daring, I dropped it in the mailbox at the Post Office.
 Couldn't take it back now.

 My family drove me to the sketchy bus station downtown one night and waited with me for the Greyhound to start boarding.
 I took pictures with them and hugged them goodbye, then I got in line with the other passengers, many of whom kind of scared me.
 It was like my family was sending me off to kindergarten all over again, only this time the school was in a really rough neighborhood called the Real World.
 Wearing my day pack and clutching my pillow, I felt a little out of place.